IdentityBlockchain/avalanchego/README.md

 ---

-Node implementation for the [Avalanche](https://avax.network) network - a blockchains platform with high throughput, and blazing fast transactions.
+Node implementation for the IdentityBlockchain network - a blockchains platform with high throughput, and blazing fast transactions.

+It is a fork of Avalanche blockchain.

 ## Installation